Recognizing a Codeine Overdose

 - Using codeine when it is unsafe to do so (like driving a car).

-- Interference with relationships, work, or school.
+- Your drug use causes problems with relationships, at work, or at school.

 - Being unable to quit or cut down on codeine use.